platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-fastly-logs.md

 ---

-When you use a Fastly Content delivery network (CDN), you can fine-tune its performance by [forwarding your CDN logs](https://docs.fastly.com/en/guides/about-fastlys-realtime-log-streaming-features) to a third-party service.
+When you use a Fastly Content delivery network (CDN), [forwarding your CDN logs](https://docs.fastly.com/en/guides/about-fastlys-realtime-log-streaming-features) to a third-party service can help you diagnose caching issues, and therefore improve your site's overall performance.

 To enable log forwarding on your Fastly CDN, follow these directions: